-Select the '+' icon to open the add-item dialog.
-Then select the object type from the spin-box on the left, then press 'Add' to create the object.
-This will add the specified object type to the center of the screen.
-You can now place and configure the new object.
+Select the object type from the spin-box on the left, then press 'Add' to create the object.
+This will add the relevant object type to the relevant section in the menu with a type of 'None' (where applicable).
+Then move the cursor to the newly created object and configure as desired.

-10.7.3 Loading Objects
+9.7.3 Loading Objects